index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 The Data Calculator

-1018 designs explored
+1048 designs explored

-Seconds to synthesize
+Seconds to invent and synthesize

 RESULT 02